-Computer Information Systems Major
+Computer Information Systems

 Knowledge Areas for CIS Majors

-CIS majors often go into careers in which the following knowledge areas are important:
+This major prepares you for careers in which these knowledge areas are important:

 Skills for CIS Majors